-The versatility of cast iron pans make them a treasure to look forward to when handed down from generation to generation- that is, if you know how to care for them properly.
+The versatility of cast iron pans makes them a treasure to look forward to when handed down from generation to generation, that is, if you know how to care for them properly.
 When appropriately tended for, cast iron pans can last virtually forever and look the same as they did the first time they were used.
 Following these few tips on maintaining and re-seasoning your cast iron pans will ensure their character and flavor in all your recipes.

 Why You Should Consider Using Cast Iron

-With all the available cookware today, cast iron isn’t always the first choice as a kitchen cookware.
+With all the available cookware today, cast iron isn’t always the first choice as kitchen cookware.
 Since cast iron pans have been around for quite some time, the ‘fancy’ non-stick pans often out-compete them.
 Cast iron definitely has the upper hand over newer non-stick pans though since cast iron is naturally non-stick and new cookware has to use harmful Teflon as a non-stick agent.
 Along with avoiding harmful chemicals, cast iron is also very durable and conducts heat well so that food cooks evenly.
 Cast Iron pans can also be transferred from the skillet to the oven for versatility in your cooking.

 How to Maintain Your Cast Iron Pans